AdrianAdam/ArduinoRaspberryHomeSecuritySystem/README.md

 - breadboard, jumper wires, buzzer, HC-SR01 sensor.
 - every time the distance between the sensor and the object in front of it is below 20 centimeters, the buzzer will start and we will print a message in the serial monitor ("Intruder").

-Diagram:(will come later)
+Diagram: Images/Diagram.png.

-Code: file ArduinoDistance.
+Code: file ArduinoDistance.ino.

 # Raspberry:
 - take the data from arduino and send it to Firebase Database.